- Search The Registry

 - My Account

 Zuma, a populist whose political career survived rape and corruption charges, received 2,329 votes, ahead of incumbent Thabo Mbeki's 1,505 votes, following one of the most divisive campaigns the party has seen.
-The win put Zuma into a position to become South Africa's president in 2009.
+The win put Zuma in a position to become South Africa's president in 2009.
 As the results were announced, chaos erupted in the hall; then Mbeki and Zuma, both 65-year-old veterans of the ANC in exile, mounted the stage together and embraced.

 Zuma had rallied ANC members who wanted a change from Mbeki.
 Although Mbeki had guided post-apartheid South Africa to sustained economic growth over recent years, he was accused of moving too slowly to lift millions of black Africans out of poverty.